-With the Brazilian "major" Orchestra "Filarmônica de Minas Gerais", Costa has reached an audience of over 80.000 through more than 70 Symphony, Outreach and Didactical concerts and Opera.
-As a guest conductor, Costa has appeared with the São Paulo State Symphony Orchestra, Paraná State Symphony Orchestra, Ribeirão Preto Symphony, São Paulo Radio Symphony (Sinfonia Cultura), São Paulo University Symphony Orchestra (OSUSP), Mendoza Symphony Orchestra (UnCuyo – Argentina), Orquestra Petrobrás Pró-Música Rio de Janeiro, Orquestra Experimental de Repertório, among others.
+As a guest conductor, Costa has appeared with most major Brazilian orchestras, such as the São Paulo State Symphony Orchestra, Paraná State Symphony Orchestra, Ribeirão Preto Symphony, São Paulo Radio Symphony (Sinfonia Cultura), São Paulo University Symphony Orchestra (OSUSP), Mendoza Symphony Orchestra (UnCuyo – Argentina), Orquestra Petrobrás Pró-Música Rio de Janeiro, Orquestra Experimental de Repertório, among others.

-Costa served as Associate Conductor with the Spokane Symphony Orchestra and Director of Orchestras at Eastern Washington University, WA (2000-2003), after being selected by unanimous vote in a competitive process from over 60 candidates.
-His activities included conducting over 80 concerts, in Subscription, Pops, Family and Educational series, reaching to an estimated audience of 70.000 people, in a wide range of musical styles, with warm audience response and enthusiastic press criticism.
+In the US between 2000 and 2003, Costa served as Associate Conductor with the Spokane Symphony Orchestra and Director of Orchestras at Eastern Washington University, WA, after being selected by unanimous vote in a competitive process from a large pool of candidates worldwide.
+His activities included conducting over 80 concerts, in Subscription, Pops, Family and Educational series, reaching to an estimated audience of 70.000, in a wide range of musical styles, with a warm response form audience and press.

-In 1997, Costa was personally accepted by Claudio Abbado in a special status to follow his musical activites during the Salzburger Festspiele (Salzburg Festival) of that year, a particularly impregnating formative experience.
+In 1997, Costa was accepted by Claudio Abbado in a special hospitating status to follow all his musical activities during the Salzburger Festspiele (Salzburg Festival) of that year, a particularly impregnating and formative formative experience.

-In 1995-6, Costa specialized in oboe performance at the Franz Liszt Academy in Budapest as a fellow of the VITAE Foundation of Brazil.
-He holds a Bachelor’s degree in Oboe Performance and appeared often as a soloist in his native Brazil, in addition to having held the position of principal oboe at the São Paulo Academic Symphony (OER) for 5 years.
-As an oboe soloist, Costa appeared with the Mozart (OSPA) and Strauss (OSESP) oboe concertos, among others - and he has also had an an experience as an orchestral violist.
+In 1995-6, Costa specialized in oboe performance at the Franz Liszt Music Academy in Budapest as a fellow of the VITAE Foundation of Brazil.
+Costa is also a proficient violist with orchestral experience.
+He holds a Bachelor’s degree in Oboe Performance and played often as a soloist and chamber musician in his native Brazil, in addition to having held the position of principal oboe at the São Paulo Academic Symphony (OER) for 5 years.
+As an oboe soloist, Costa appeared with the Mozart (OSPA) and Strauss (OSESP) oboe concertos, among others.